 Robotic Bariatric Surgery

-Bariatric Specialists of North Carolina and Dr. Paul Enochs are proud to offer robotic bariatric surgery procedures using the da Vinci Surgical System.
+Bariatric Specialists of North Carolina is proud to offer robotic bariatric surgery procedures using the da Vinci Surgical System.
 Robotically assisted surgery represents the very latest in surgical technology and advancement.
 While it is a relatively new development, over 1.5 million surgical procedures have been performed using the technology with great success.
 We are excited to see this technology mature and develop to offer even greater benefits to our patients.

 How Robotic Surgery Works